openforcefield/openforcefield.org/content/news/introducing-openforcefield-1.0.md

 For the **Roche Set**, we selected 819 dihedral angles that match all following conditions: a) the center bond is not part of a ring; b) no hydrogen atom is involved; c) neither of the two angles involved is close to linear (>= 165 degree); d) the center bond has not been previously scanned.
 Among all torsions sharing the same center bond, the torsion with the heaviest side group (by number of atoms) is picked.

 For the **Coverage Set**, we used the SMIRNOFF force field to label the torsions in each molecule, then the first five dihedral angles that match each torsion term were selected for scanning.
-(Note: the force field term `t155b` was added after this dataset is created, so no torsion is selected for that term) Multiple initial geometries were generated for each molecule via `fragmenter`, and we provided all generated conformers for each molecule as “initial geometries” at the beginning of the torsion scan, to improve the coverage of conformational space.
+(Note: the force field term `t155b` was added after this dataset was created, so no torsion is selected for that term.)
+Multiple initial geometries were generated for each molecule via `fragmenter`, and we provided all generated conformers for each molecule as “initial geometries” at the beginning of the torsion scan, to improve the coverage of conformational space.

 The torsion profile fitting targets are prepared by a) downloading the relevant torsion scan trajectories from the QCArchive server; b) checking molecule topology with toolkit; c) filtering out trajectories that contain any frame with hydrogen bonds, to avoid building strong internal electrostatic interactions into fitted torsional profiles.
 Hydrogen bonds are detected using [Baker Hubbard method](http://mdtraj.org/latest/api/generated/mdtraj.baker_hubbard.html#mdtraj.baker_hubbard) [ Angle(D-H..A) > 120 degrees and Dist(H..A) < 2.5 A ] implemented in [`mdtraj`](http://mdtraj.org) package.